-The author and protagonist of Fun Home, Alison traces her life from childhood into early adulthood, centering her reflections on the circumstances surrounding her father Bruce’s death as well as the progression of… (read full character analysis)
+The author and protagonist of Fun Home, Alison traces her life from childhood into early adulthood, centering her reflections on the circumstances surrounding her father Bruce’s death as well as the progression of… read analysis of Alison Bechdel

 Alison’s father, a provincial English teacher and World War II veteran who loves literature and surface aesthetics of all kinds.
-Bruce is extremely feminine in Alison’s view, as he’s obsessed with flowers and artificial… (read full character analysis)
+Bruce is extremely feminine in Alison’s view, as he’s obsessed with flowers and artificial… read analysis of Bruce Bechdel

-Alison’s mother, Helen reminds Alison of a character out of a Henry James book in that she is an idealistic young woman who becomes entrapped and dragged down by the negative influence of Bruce… (read full character analysis)
+Alison’s mother, Helen reminds Alison of a character out of a Henry James book in that she is an idealistic young woman who becomes entrapped and dragged down by the negative influence of Bruce… read analysis of Helen Bechdel

 Alison’s first girlfriend whom she meets at Oberlin.
-Joan is a poet, feminist, and activist, and has one glass eye because when she was young a boy shot it out with a defective toy… (read full character analysis)
+Joan is a poet, feminist, and activist, and has one glass eye because when she was young a boy shot it out with a defective toy… read analysis of Joan

 Another of Bruce’s young helpers he was likely having an affair with.
 Bill tries to teach the Bechdel kids how to shoot a gun when he accompanies them on a trip to the family’s Bullpen.